Mark Heaton

 03/10/2014 at 5:58 pm

-This Section lists the Senior Instructors who along with Chief Instructor Doug James 9th Dan, make up the Senior Grading Panel & their role is to uphold the high technical standards of Chojinkai Karate & details the huge Karate talent & experience that is within our Organisation.
+This Section lists the Senior Instructors within Chojinkai karate holding the rank of 3rd Dan Black Belt & above, including Ray Hind, Darren Longstaff & Mark Heaton, who along with Chief Instructor Doug James 9th Dan, make up the Senior Grading Panel & their role is to uphold the high technical standards of Chojinkai Karate & details the huge Karate talent & experience that is within our Organisation.